StrangeBeeCorp/docs/docs/thehive/administration/customize-thehive-branding.md

 Use this procedure to personalize the application with your brand name and logo.

-{!includes/administrator-access-manage-branding.md!}
+{% include-markdown "includes/administrator-access-manage-branding.md" %}

 ## Customize the login page tab title

 ![Customized tab name login](../images/administration-guides/branding-tab-login.png)

-1. {!includes/platform-management-view-go-to.md!}
+1. {% include-markdown "includes/platform-management-view-go-to.md" %}

-2. {!includes/branding-tab-go-to.md!}
+2. {% include-markdown "includes/branding-tab-go-to.md" %}

 3. Enter a new title in the **Title** field.